Analysis of Chiral Oxirane Molecules in Preparation for Next Generation Telescopes: A Review, New Analysis, & a Chiral Molecule Database: Future outlook

 \section{Future outlook}

 Understanding the chemical origins of life is a primary science goal of many of the upcoming and new telescopes around the world.
-Amongst the many challenges and unanswered questions is understanding the homochirality puzzle; that life on Earth has a preference to left-hand chrirality.
-In particular, the question remains is if homochirality, which allows for biopolymers to adopt helical structures, is imposed from astronomical origins.
+Among the many challenges and unanswered questions is understanding the homochirality puzzle; that life on Earth has a preference for left-hand chirality.
+In particular, the question remains if homochirality, which allows biopolymers to adopt helical structures, is imposed from astronphysical origins.

-The strategies for determining the answer to this question varies from the theoretical approaches on how homochirality could come about, as presented by \cite{Glo21} to observational astronomy \citep{McG22}.
+The strategies for determining the answer to this question vary from the theoretical approaches on how homochirality could come about, as presented by \cite{Glo21}, models for understanding dichroic activity in the interstellar medium \citep{Lankhaar_2022}, to observational astronomy \citep{McG22}.
+However, despite this work, still little is understood of the nature of chiral molecules in the Universe.
 In order to approach the problem from observational astronomy, the process is expedited through knowledge of the most likely transitions to be detectable in the interstellar medium, the frequency of this emission, the type of transition (ro-vibrational, vibrational, or rotational), when rotational, the dipole moment, and values for the rotational partition function as per environment temperatures.
 Some of this information is provided in a series of online catalogs, but a database with a focus on chiral molecules and their expected precursors would significantly focus our search.

-Once the list of molecules, information that leads to understanding which transitions are most likely detectable, and the frequencies in which the search should be focused is collected in a single location, the observational search can begin in a more focused manner.
-Although rapid computational analysis such as presented by \cite{Zapata_2021} or DFT analysis by \cite{Alessandrini2023} provides a quick analysis of frequencies that provide interesting results, analysis such as provided in this paper with the 99.9\,percent accuracy is critical in the true identification of molecules, especially in places where a significant number of molecular transitions can exist (line forests).
+Once the list of molecules, information that leads to understanding which transitions are most likely detectable, and the frequencies at which the search should be focused are collected in a single location, the observational search can begin in a more focused manner.
+Although rapid computational analysis such as presented by \cite{Zapata_2021} or DFT analysis by \cite{Alessandrini2023} provides a quick analysis of frequencies that provide interesting results, analysis such as provided in this paper with the 99.9\,percent accuracy (preferably with multiple transitions in a given band of the spectrum) is critical in the true identification of molecules, especially in places where a significant number of molecular transitions can exist (line forests).
+Even with this high accuracy, it is through the detection of multiple transitions with the expected frequency separation, in which a true detection would be made.